danijar/computer-game/README.md

 Features
 --------

-- Random terrain generation using [Simplex noise](http://en.wikipedia.org/wiki/Simplex_noise)
+- Random terrain generation using multiple layers of [Simplex noise](http://en.wikipedia.org/wiki/Simplex_noise)
 - Culled mesh generation from voxel data
 - Different block looks using a texture atlas
-- Block modification at runtime
+- Terrain modification at runtime
-- Store and load world on and from disk
+- Store and load world and player from disk

 Screenshot
 ----------